danielrhodeswarp/kimino-config/readme.md

 * Config for include_prefix_on_html_form_view
 * Check if actually working in Laravel 5.0 and 5.1 (5.2 definitely OK)
 * Check for BaseController of main including app (for security gates etc)
-* Prettier form view (Bootstrap and / or Foundation etc etc)
-* General code cleanup
+* Should probably make the migration publishable as well
+* /vendor folder (and composer require?) for bundled Foundation stuff
+* View for Twitter Bootstrap

 ## Musings